connectall/ua-jira-releases/README.md

 Working Condition:
 - It cannot query the records which is last modified as it doesn't have date-time field.
+- It can query all the records with descending sequence.
 - It can read, create and update the records